1AnujJoshi/react-album/README.md

 ##Features

-1- Fetch and shows albums from the api - https://jsonplaceholder.typicode.com/albums.
+1- Fetch and shows albums from the api - https://jsonplaceholder.typicode.com/albums .\
-2- Add an album, makes a POST call to the above url and saves the album in react state.
+2- Add an album, makes a POST call to the above url and saves the album in react state.\
-3- Update the album.
+3- Update the album.\
-4- Delete an album.
+4- Delete an album.\
  (All the requests are dummy, you won’t be able to add albums to the server.
 But the request is valid and will send you some data)